traverson/traverson/README.md

       "the_document": "we wanted to have"
     }

-To find out if URI templating is necessary, Traverson simply checks if the URI contains the character `{` and if URI template parameters have been provided.
+To find out if URI templating is necessary, Traverson simply checks if the URI contains the character `{`.

 Of course, URI templating also works if the path from the start URI to the final document involves multiple hops.